ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/lib/templates/js-legacy/README.md

 Starts an HTTP server with the live-reload mechanism that allows previewing and testing of plugins available in the package.

-When the server has been started, the default browser will open the developer sample.
+When the server starts, the default browser will open the developer sample.
 This can be disabled by passing the `--no-open` option to that command.

 You can also define the language that will translate the created editor by specifying the `--language [LANG]` option.
 It defaults to `'en'`.